Nathan’s Proton Therapy for Brain Cancer

 Year Two: A Precise Treatment

-During his initial visit to the Chicago Proton Center, Nathan immediately felt at ease with the comfortable environment and friendly staff.
+During his initial visit to Northwestern Medicine Proton Center, Nathan immediately felt at ease with the comfortable environment and friendly staff.
 He met with the Dosimetry team who created his customized treatment plan and a radiation therapist to be sized for the treatment mask.
-He also received a one-on-one consultation with William F. Hartsell, MD, FACR, FACRO, medical director, Chicago Proton Center.
+He also received a one-on-one consultation with William F. Hartsell, MD, FACR, FACRO, medical director, Northwestern Medicine Proton Center.

 Because of the size and type of tumor, proton therapy would target the tumor’s multiple pieces by using a precise dose of radiation that conforms to the shape of the tumor.
 Only the spots in his brain with cancer would receive the radiation through pencil beam scanning, which minimized the damage to surrounding healthy tissue.